 The little LED light flickers on and off.
 I love how this turned out and I am happy to have this memory preserved in my home.

-This project would be great for kids as well.
+This project would be perfect for kids and would make a great gift!

 Oh how I love this Chas!